toshiharutf/CarND-Term1-Traffic_sign_classifier_P2/Traffic_sign_classifier.md

 The weights were obtained using the Adam optimizer function within Tensorflow.
 The learning rate chosen was 0.001.
 Dropout rate for training: 50%
 An EPOCHS of 10 and BATCH of 128 showed good results.
-Increasing the EPOCHS did not results in higher accuracies, and in fact, tended to overfit the model.
+Increasing the EPOCHS did not increase the accuracy, and in fact, tended to overfit the model.
 Increasing the batch reduced the perfomance of the model.

 ### Solution approach
 With the hyperparameters and network structure shown above, accuracies up to 99.5% in the training and 96% in the validation set were reached.